masumsoft/express-cassandra/README.md

 - `fields` are the columns of your table.
 For each column name the value can be a string representing the type or an object containing more specific informations. i.e.
     + ` "id"     : { "type": "uuid", "default": {"$db_function": "uuid()"} },` in this example id type is `uuid` and the default value is a cassandra function (so it will be executed from the database).
     + `"name"   : { "type": "varchar", "default": "no name provided"},` in this case name is a varchar and, if no value will be provided, it will have a default value of `no name provided`.
 The same goes for `surname`.
     + `complete_name` the default values is calculated from others field.
-When apollo processes you model instances, the `complete_name` will be the result of the function you defined.
+When the orm processes your model instances, the `complete_name` will be the result of the function you defined.
 In the function `this` is bound to the current model instance.
     + `age` no default is provided and we could write it just as `"age": "int"`.
     + `created`, like uuid(), will be evaluated from cassandra using the `now()` function.
 - `key`: here is where you define the key of your table.
 As you can imagine, the first value of the array is the `partition key` and the others are the `clustering keys`.
 The `partition key` can be an array defining a `compound key`.
 Read more about keys on the <a href="http://www.datastax.com/documentation/cql/3.1/cql/cql_using/use_compound_keys_t.html" target="_blank">documentation</a>